bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 }
 ```

-Let's say we want now to calculate a total for a certain period, for example, for today.
+Let's say we now want to calculate a total for a certain period, for example, today.
 When adding it, we should check if the new function has any common features with the existing ones:

 ```ts
 // In the `calculateSpentToday` function, you can see the “work scheme”,